jailjones/katacoda-scenarios/session-03-lab2-manage-chart/step2.md

 ## Lets upgrade the deployment

-1. Before we install, if you run
+1. Before we upgrade, if you run

   `helm list`{{execute}}